Testing for the Network Small-World Property: Introduction

 \item We develop an \textit{asymptotic test} with Erd\"{o}s-Ren\'{y}i random graph being the null model and theoretically study the asymptotic level and power of the resulting test.
-This is the first detection method for small world property that does not require comparison with simulated networks from a benchmark model and hence is computationally efficient for large networks.
-As a byproduct of our analysis we also derive that the clustering coefficient in Erd\"{o}s-Ren\'{y}i random graph approximately follows a \textit{lognormal} distribution.
+This is the first detection method for small world property that \textit{does not require comparison with simulated networks} from a benchmark model and hence is computationally efficient for large networks.
+Our asymptotic framework considers a wide range of rates at which the probability of an edge $p$ converges to 0 as number of vertices $n$ increases.
+As a byproduct of our analysis we also characterize the asymptotic distribution of clustering coefficient in Erd\"{o}s-Ren\'{y}i random graph for various growth rates on $p$.

-A key shortcoming of the existing small-world toolbox is that networks are compared with the simple Erd\"{o}s-Ren\'{y}i random graph.
-It is well-known that, in contrast to the Erd\"{o}s-Ren\'{y}i model, real-world networks exhibit a range of properties such as degree heterogeneity, transitivity, preferential attachment, and community structure \citep{aiello2000random,hoff2002latent,vazquez2003growing,bickel2009nonparametric,fortunato2010community,sengupta2015spectral,sengupta2018block}.
-Crucially, a network with such properties can masquerade as a small-world network when compared to the Erd\"{o}s-Ren\'{y}i model.
-For example, a network with community structure or transitivity is likely to exhibit significantly higher clustering than Erd\"{o}s-Ren\'{y}i graphs.
-To address this shortcoming, we need to test networks against more general null models which account for such properties.

-For more general null models, we further develop a \textit{bootstrap test}.
-Our bootstrap detection method involves computing a p-value for the statistical significance of the observed deviation of $C$ and $L$ from a suitable random graph model denoting the null hypothesis.
-For four different null network models described previously, we derive procedures to compute p-values of the test statistic using parametric bootstrap.
-This approach has two advantages over the usual (single value) small world coefficient.
-First, the p-value indicates the strength of the observed small-world coefficient and in particular how rare it is to observe such a high value from the null model.
-Second, with the choice of the null model being flexible we can determine whether an observed network is small-world controlling for other topological properties of the network of interest.

 \end{enumerate}